 The race, this year held on 8th April, will generate over half a billion pounds in official betting.
 With the current favourite, Vieux Lion Rouge, starting at 10/1, it is easy to understand why so many bets are placed.
 If the betting Gods are working in your favour and with around a fifth of the field sitting on 100/1, a small fortune could be right around the corner.
 Continue reading “Betting’s Biggest Day – The Grand National”

 The Grand National is the most famous steeplechase in the world and although it does not market itself on ‘the race that stops a nation’ like the Melbourne Cup in Australia, it is a race that attracts more interest than any other in the UK.
+It’s closely followed, many would argue, by some of the infamous Ascot races, like the Brits Champions Day starting in a few weeks.
+You’ll Find more details on Ascots Champs Day by following the link.
+Continue reading “What to look for when choosing your Grand National selection?”

 Recent changes to the Grand National fences mean that the great race is perhaps not as daunting as once was the case.